-PRINT Student Name Facility placement will be in will be in Full Social Security # Full Social Security #
+PRINT Student Name Facility placement will vill be in Full Social Security # Full Social Security #

 School Phone #

 тв н istory

 NO YES NO YES

 Previous positive TB Skin/Blood Test?
 Are you being treated for a serious medical condition?

 If yes, were you treated with medication?
 Are you taking steroids or chemotherapy?

-If yes, what is the date of your last chest x ray? (-
+If yes, what is the date of your last chest x-ray? -

-2 months, have a iny of the following occurred?
+12 months havo any of the following occurred?

-NO YES NO YES
+III tile last 1 NO VEC

 Chronic cough (3 weeks or longer)?
-Coughing up blood?
+NO YES Coughing up blood?
+NO YES

-Chronic fatigue (tiredness)?
-Persistent night sweats? (not hormonal)
+Chronic fatigue (tiredness)? +-

 Fever, chills?
-Unexplained weight loss?
+Persistent night sweats? (not hormonal) Unexplained weight loss? +

-In the past year, have you been to a forei country?
-If yes, where? gn In the past year up to present have you been in close contact with a person, without you wearing PPE, who has been diagnosed with
+In the past year, have you been to a fore country?
+If yes, where? ign In the past year up to present have you been in close contact with a person, without you wearing PPE, who has been diagnosed with active TB?

-Length of stay: active TB?
-If yes, where: at work:
+Length of stay: If yes, where: at work:

 Date returned to the US: name of patient:

 Purpose of trip?
 Visit family: in your home:

-vacation: in the community:
+vacation: in th in the community:

 mission: Other:

 other:

-l d report in person to Employee Wellness.
-ES □ NO If yes, please print your current job ti itle:
+nd report in person to Employee Wellness.
+YES NO If yes, please print your current job title:

 Student Signature: Date:

 EWS Reviewer:

-Follow-up Recommendations:
+Follow-up Recommendations: Date: